-We also asked older girls and women with Trisomy X for advice for girls like you with Trisomy X. Look for it in boxes like these!
 Everyone's bodies are made of billions of cells, and inside of every cell are our chromosomes.
 Chromosomes have directions that tell our bodies how to grow and what we will look like.
 Most of the time, people have 46 chromosomes that come in 23 pairs.
-We usually get one of each chromosome from our mom and one of each chromosome from our dad.

-One pair of chromosomes tells our bodies whether we will be a boy or a girl.
-Boys have only one X chromosome and one Y chromosome.
-It is the Y chromosome that makes them a boy.

-Most of the time, girls have two X chromosomes.
+One pair of chromosomes is called the sex chromosomes.
+Typical males have one X chromosome and one Y chromosome..
+Most of the time, females have two X chromosomes.
 Girls with Trisomy X have three X chromosomes.